 About the Survey

-To better understand the digital experiences being delivered by Australia’s leading brands and how these compare to consumer expectations, SAP commissioned AMR to poll over 3,500 Australian consumers.
-Forty brands across seven industries (retail – consumer; retail – grocery; telecommunications/ISPs; insurance; banking; utilities; media & entertainment) were analysed by respondents, with SAP conducting follow-up interviews with brands recording the best digital experiences to identify the reasons for this.
+To better understand the digital experiences being delivered by New Zealand’s leading brands and how these compare to consumer expectations, SAP commissioned AMR to poll 2,500 New Zealand consumers.
+Brands across eight industries (retail – consumer; retail – grocery; telecommunications/ISPs; insurance; banking; utilities; media & entertainment; government) were analysed by respondents, with SAP conducting follow-up interviews with brands recording the best digital experiences to identify the reasons for this.